What Makes Elephants (Gentle Giants) the Unstoppable and Majestic Symbols of Timeless Wisdom and Unmatched Grace? (2025)

 Sensory adaptations that support their presence

-Elephants rely on hearing, smell, and touch to navigate their world.
-Their hearing can pick up infrasonic sounds, allowing them to communicate over long distances.
+Elephants rely primarily on hearing, smell, and touch to navigate their environment.
+They can detect infrasonic sounds, enabling communication over long distances.

 How physical traits contribute to perceptions of wisdom and strength